Soil Salinization Causes & How To Prevent And Manage It

 - Apply fertilizers rationally, as an overuse of certain chemicals promote salinization.

-Differentiated fertilization thanks to the zoning feature on EOS Crop Monitoring mitigates the risks of salinization due to excessive chemicals application.
+Differentiated fertilization thanks to the zoning feature on EOSDA Crop Monitoring mitigates the risks of salinization due to excessive chemicals application.
 It assists in applying chemicals in the amounts a separate field area requires: no more, no less.
 Smart zoning calculates vegetation maps and productivity maps.

 Vegetation maps show the current difference in vegetation health dividing the field by zones.
 Detecting insufficient crop growth, farmers can distribute fertilizer application depending on the area’s need, putting more where vegetation is low and less where vegetation is high.
 This way, they avoid excessive fertilization and reduce costs.